ComputationalPathogens/MNBC/README.md

 ````

 <b>(Optional) add Java to Linux PATH variable:</b>
-Replace <parent_directory> in the following line with the actual path, and append this line to the end of the '.bashrc' file in your home directory.
+Replace <parent_directory> in the following line with the actual path, then append this line to the end of the '.bashrc' file in your home directory.
 ````
 export PATH=<parent_directory>/jdk-17.0.10/bin:${PATH}
 ````